Post-purchase web SDKs

 How they work (shared flow)

-2. Create an ImpactPay session.
-Your backend calls POST /impactpay/sessions with order context and merchant details.
-You receive an impactPaySessionId and a short-lived clientSecret to initialise the SDK.
+2. Create a post-purchase session.
+Your backend calls POST /v3/post-purchase/sessions with order context and merchant details.
+You receive a sessionId and a short-lived clientSecret to initialise the SDK.

 3. Initialise the SDK on the client.
 Pass the clientSecret to the SDK to authenticate the session. ekko server-side renders the component.

-4. Customer reviews and contributes.
-Customers see their footprint, learn more about projects, and can make a contribution using ekko’s hosted payment page.
+4. Consumer reviews and contributes.
+Consumers see their footprint, learn more about projects, and can make a contribution using ekko's hosted payment page.

 5. Set up webhooks.
 To keep your systems in sync, ekko provides webhook events for post-purchase payments: